 It seems like every time we turn on the news we’re treated to another disturbing fact about how unhealthy the current generation of little ones are.
 We’re in the middle of a childhood obesity epidemic with data from the CDC indicating that almost 20% of all children and adolescents between the ages of 2 and 19 are obese.
-Even kids who are a healthy weight and appear to be in good health on the outside can still suffer from ill health on the inside (a phenomenon known as “skinny fat“.
+Even kids who are a healthy weight and appear to be in good health on the outside can still suffer from ill health on the inside (a phenomenon is known as “skinny fat“.
 As many of us know, overweight kids tend to grow into overweight adults.
-And as they get older their risk of heart disease, diabetes, hypertension and numerous cancers is likely to grow.
+And as they get older their risk of heart disease, diabetes, hypertension, and numerous cancers is likely to grow.
+Being an adult with diabetes, or any other medical condition, is no fun and requires a lot of time and skill to manage.
+Before you know it, obese children may have to start sourcing different diabetic socks for men or women, from sites like wholesalediabeticsocks.com/diabetic-socks-for-men, whilst injecting insulin and monitoring their diet very closely.
+It would be great if this scenario could be avoided and having a healthy balanced diet could set you on the right path.

 So how do we, as responsible Moms, protect our kids from what could be the biggest health crisis our nation has ever faced?
 While ensuring that our kids have a healthy and active lifestyle are very important, it’s hard to argue that anything is more important than scrutinizing what’s on their meal plates.